clusterdock/topology_cdh/README.rst

 you use this topology by cloning it to a local folder and then running commands with the ``clusterdock`` script:

+For instructions on building the Docker images for the CDH nodes, refer to the ``BUILDING_CDH_IMAGES.md`` file.

 .. _read the docs: http://clusterdock.readthedocs.io/en/latest/

 .. code-block:: console